Connectivity of a Family of Bilateral Agreement Random Graphs: Asymptotically Equivalent Distribution

 This completes the proof. \end{proof}

-\begin{lem} Under the same assumption of Lemma \ref{common-lem1} let $i_j=o(n^{1/4})<m_j$ be positive integers for each $j$.
-Suppose vector $X$ represents the number of appearance of each type before the first observation of type 0 in a uniformly chosen permutation.
-Then
+\begin{lem} Under the same assumptions as Lemma \ref{common-lem1}, consider $M$ objects, each assigned a type from $0$ to $s$, with $m_i$ objects of type $i$ for each $0\leq i\leq s$.
+Let $X=(i_1,\cdots,i_s)$ be a random vector where $i_j$ represents the number of occurrences of objects of type $j$ before the first occurrence of objects of type 0 for $1\leq j\leq s$ in a uniformly random permutation.
+Then the law for $X$ is given by: